 Have you tried back bacon yet?
 Sometimes called English Bacon, British Bacon or Irish Bacon, this product is similar to American bacon but different (in some very tasty ways).

 It is generally thicker, meatier and milder in flavor than traditional bacon, and is typically pan fried.
 The most important thing to know is that it’s jolly good for eating!

 The star of a traditional full English breakfast in the U.K., it’s typically accompanied by beans, sausages, tomatoes and eggs.
+You can also find back bacon used in bacon and cheese turnovers.
 Properly cooked British bacon is very delicious!

 In this post, you’ll find detailed information about how to buy and cook the best back bacon, ways to use it, nutritional information, storage instructions, and pro cooking tips.

 American bacon is cut from the pork belly, while back bacon is cut from a section of the pork loin, typically from the center of the cut.
 It is then seasoned, cured, and smoked to produce its signature flavor and texture.

 Some say that English back bacon is like a cross between leaner Canadian bacon and regular bacon.